Robert Gamgort: Keurig Green Mountain

 From May 2016 to July 2018, Gamgort served as CEO of Keurig Green Mountain.
 Under private ownership with JAB Holding Company, Gamgort streamlined operations and improved the fundamentals of the Keurig Green Mountain business.
 In January 2018, Keurig Green Mountain and Dr Pepper Snapple Group announced a merger and Gamgort was named CEO of the combined company.

 Keurig Dr Pepper

-Under Gamgort’s leadership as Chairman and CEO, Keurig Dr Pepper has gained market share in the majority of segments in which it operates, including coffee pods, carbonated soft drinks, premium unflavored still water, shelf stable fruit drinks and shelf stable apple juice and apple sauce, and paid back $1.7 billion in debt within the first year as a combined company.
+Under Gamgort’s leadership as chairman and CEO, Keurig Dr Pepper has gained market share in the majority of segments in which it operates, including coffee pods, carbonated soft drinks, premium unflavored still water, shelf stable fruit drinks and shelf stable apple juice and apple sauce, and paid back $1.7 billion in debt within the first year as a combined company.
 In January 2019, Gamgort was named Executive Chairman of Keurig Dr Pepper’s Board of Directors.
 Keurig Dr Pepper ranked No. 288 on the 2020 Fortune 500 list of the largest United States corporations by total revenue.
+In April 2024, Gamgort stepped down as the company's CEO, a position he had held since 2018.